 These studies are coordinated by the Little Traverse Lake Water Quality Committee, a group of volunteers committed to understanding the environmental health of Little Traverse Lake.
 They continue to partner with regional experts and community organizations in these efforts.

-The LTLPOA has contracted Dr. Ray Canale to conduct a multi-year water quality monitoring program and develop an EXCEL database.
+The LTLA has contracted Dr. Ray Canale to conduct a multi-year water quality monitoring program and develop an EXCEL database.
 The off-shore program measures algal nutrients, water clarity, chlorophyll, and dissolved oxygen at multiple depths at a deep water site several times per year.
 The near-shore program measures periphyton (including Cladophora) at nine locations.
 Near-shore algal growth is a sensitive indicator of nutrient inputs from sources such as septic system drain fields and fertilizer run-off.
-A baseline survey of periphyton on Little Traverse Lake was conducted by volunteers in 2016.
-Broader studies continue by Dr. Canale.
+A report of findings is included below.